 A patient’s right to self-determination is part of their inherent human dignity.
 Provision 1 of the Code of Ethics for Nurses calls us to practice with compassion and respect for the inherent dignity, worth, and unique attributes of every person.
-Prisoners forfeit many of their rights when entering a correctional facility.
+Individuals forfeit many of their rights when incarcerated.
 Is one of them self-determination?
-Consider this situation:

-The inmates in several institutions in a large state prison system have organized a hunger strike to protest excessive use of solitary confinement of gang members.
-Nurse Peyton works in one of these prisons where she witnesses some of her patients being coerced by other inmates to be a part of the hunger strike.
-She also sees hunger striking patients being offered special privileges by prison staff for breaking their fast.
+Consider this situation: The inmates in several institutions in a large state prison system have organized a hunger strike to protest excessive use of solitary confinement of gang members.
+Nurse Darden works in one of these prisons where she witnesses some of her patients being coerced by other inmates to participate in the hunger strike.
+She also sees hunger striking patients being offered special privileges by prison staff to break their fast.

 The Ethical Principle of Autonomy

 Patient self-determination is based on the principle of respect for autonomy.
 Autonomy in health care refers to the patient’s right to “accept, refuse, or terminate treatment without deceit, undue influence, duress, coercion, or prejudice” (Code of Ethics, 2015, pg 2).
 In the case above, Nurse Darden may not be able to put words to her concerns, but she is seeing examples of coercion that is affecting the health of her patients.
 Two conditions are necessary for a patient decision to be autonomous.

 The incarcerated patient population may not be behind bars voluntarily, but correctional nurses have an obligation to assure that health decisions are made freely even though our patients are inmates.
 Incarceration does not take away all human rights.
 Prisoners, in the past, have been subjected to experimentation and been the unwilling objects of research projects.
 While these extreme abuses have been stopped, undue influence can still be exerted on those whose rights are already affected by incarceration.
 Loss of health care autonomy is not part of the punishment of incarceration.